dhananjaygr/InlineQuestions/100-Foundation/questions/Page6/question-01.md

 Question Type : Single Choice

 ## Question
-What is the purpose of creating a new branch when committing changes to a GitHub repository?
+What is the purpose of creating a new branch when committing changes to a GitHub repository?:

 ## Options
 Option 1: To separate different versions of the code